County Borough of Southend on Sea: Council offices

+Police force

+Southend-on-Sea Borough Constabulary was created on 1 April 1914, split off from Essex Constabulary, controlled by Southend Corporation.
+The first Chief Constable was Henry Maurice Kerskake who had previously held the same role at Dewsbury Bourough Police.
+The force initially had the Kings Crown on their helmets, until January 1915, when they were officially granted to their own.
+Southend Constabulary could easily be distinguished from other forces as they wore white helmets.
+On 1 April 1969 the separate borough police force was reincorporated into the Essex police as the Essex and Southend-on-Sea Joint Constabulary, which was renamed Essex Police in 1974.

 Transport

-Using the powers secured in 1875, the local board took over Southend Pier.
-The borough had tram, trolleybus and bus undertakings that were operated by Southend Corporation Transport.
+Using the powers secured in 1875, the local board was able to purchase Southend Pier, which had its own railway.
+The borough would go onto to establish its own transport department, providing trams, trolleybus and bus to the town through Southend-on-Sea Corporation Transport.

-Replacement

-On 1 April 1969 the separate borough police force was reincorporated into the Essex police as the Essex and Southend-on-Sea Joint Constabulary.
+Local Government Act and replacement bodies

 The reform of local government outside Greater London which culminated in the Local Government Act 1972 eliminated county boroughs.
 In their place a two-tier system of counties and districts was created.
-The proposed reform for Essex was for Southend on Sea to become a non-metropolitan district with many powers returning to Essex County Council.
-A new Thamesside metropolitan county was proposed covering north Kent and south Essex, which would have changed the status of Southend on Sea to a metropolitan district and retained many powers locally, but was unsuccessful.
+Two proposals were put forward for Essex and Southend-on-Sea.
+The first was for Southend on Sea to become a non-metropolitan district with many powers returning to Essex County Council.
+The second proposal was for a new Thamesside metropolitan county that covered north Kent and south Essex, which would have changed the status of Southend on Sea to a metropolitan district that would have retained many powers locally.
+The second proposal failed and the first proposal was selected.

 The County Borough of Southend on Sea was replaced by the Southend-on-Sea District on 1 April 1974.
 The council and corporation were replaced by Southend-on-Sea District Council and Essex County Council, which were established as shadow authorities in 1973.
+The borough's sewage system, that had been run by the county borough, was taken over by the newly formed Anglian Water Authority.
 The new district had the same boundaries as the county borough.
+Education, transport, social services, waste disposal and libraries went to Essex County Council with housing, environmental health and waste collection transferred to Southend-on-Sea District Council.

 Coat of arms

+Legacy

+On 1 April 1998 Southend-on-Sea became a unitary authority area and thus independent of Essex County Council again, but still within the ceremonial county of Essex.